briansmith/ring/README.md

 e.g. by putting “I agree to license my contributions to each file under the terms given at the top of each file I changed.” at the end of each commit message.

-If your patch is useful for BoringSSL then it would be very nice of you to also submit it to them after agreeing to their CLA.